-- photographic, audio, or audio-visual records of performances, rites, or oral traditions, or the metadata associated with the creation and manipulation of the digital item.
-For clarity, we will refer to this category as digital records. - (b) Digitized material describes digital items of cultural heritage, which may or may not still exist, made for archival or reproduction purposes in a digital format.
+- (b) Digitized material describes digital items of cultural heritage, which may or may not still exist, made for archival or reproduction purposes in a digital format.
 These digital items may range in quality depending on the purpose of digitization or the reproduction technologies at hand, but can include digital photographs or scans of two-dimensional and three-dimensional objects and associated archival materials.
 For clarity, we will refer to this category as digital surrogates. - 12 An extensive ongoing debate surrounds the intellectual property protection available to digital records and digital surrogates (hereafter "digital heritage collections").
 And, internationally, there is a lack of consensus on whether intellectual property rights subsist in such content and, if so, who owns them.
 This uncertainty cannot be resolved by establishing a blanket "open-access" policy for digitized African Cultural Heritage. - 13 To further complicate the matter, not only might layers of intellectual property rights subsist in these digital heritage collections, but the heritage sector overwhelmingly adopts inconsistent and subjective definitions of "open" when enabling access.
 These policies are designed according to each institution's needs and desires, revealing a wide spectrum of "open" and its interpretation among communities of practice. - 14 With regards to the layers of intellectual property rights, two primary layers might subsist in digital heritage collections.
 First, the underlying cultural heritage expression or object captured may be protected according to domestic law.
 By contrast, older and non-qualifying heritage may fall within the public domain when the term of copyright has expired or never applied in the first place.
-This can depend on a number of factors such as the date of creation, subject-matter, date and place of publication, or nationality of the creator. - 4 See Andrea Wallace and Ronan Deazley, Display At Your Own Risk: An experimental exhibition of digital cultural heritage (CREATE 2016) http://displayatyourownrisk.org/publications; see also McCarthy and Wallace (n 3). - Often, especially with archival materials, a work may sustain multiple format transfers before it is digitized and access is extended online.
-See Andrea Wallace, 'Mona Lisa' in Claudy Op den Kamp and Daniel Hunter (eds), A History of Intellectual Property of 50 Objects (Cambridge University Press 2019).
+This can depend on a number of factors such as the date of creation, subject-matter, date and place of publication, or nationality of the creator.

-- photograph or audio-video recording) may attract copyright or a related right independent from the work it captures.
+- 15 Second, the digital material itself (e.g., a digital photograph or audio-video recording) may attract copyright or a related right independent from the work it captures.
 Whether this is the case has been subject to much contention between experts, scholars, courts, and heritage communities of practice.
 Many argue that faithful reproductions of cultural heritage lack the necessary originality to attract copyright protection altogether.
-Others take the position that rights likely subsist, but encourage the release of digital heritage collections via open licenses, such as a Creative Commons CCO dedication or CC BY license.
+Others take the position that rights likely subsist, but encourage the release of digital heritage collections via open licenses, such as a Creative Commons CC0 dedication or CC BY license.
 Evidence shows these licenses may be inaccurately applied when they fail to account for the status of the underlying work. - 16 This doctrinal uncertainty carries significant weight for digitization campaigns to enable the access and dissemination of knowledge, hence the critical nature of the issue for the heritage sector.
 On the one hand, digital heritage collections are costly to produce, maintain, and make available to the public.
-Claiming copyright can therefore enable cultural institutions to support digitization efforts by recouping the costs associated,8 or at least prevent third-parties (e.g., commercial organizations) from freeriding on their investment.9 Other considerations might also impact whether heritage institutions claim or disclaim copyright in digital heritage collections.
-10 On the other hand, claiming copyright in digital surrogates of public domain works essentially diminishes the public domain and privatizes its contents, 11 which
+Claiming copyright can therefore enable cultural institutions to support digitization efforts by recouping the costs associated, or at least prevent third-parties (e.g., commercial organizations) from freeriding on their investment.9 Other considerations might also impact whether heritage institutions claim or disclaim copyright in digital heritage collections.
+On the other hand, claiming copyright in digital surrogates of public domain works essentially diminishes the public domain and privatizes its contents, which